 On January 18-19, a Conference, organized by Owe Thörnquist and Torbjörn Lahti, was held at Orsa to show the initiatives that existed in Sweden on the issues of sustainable development and ecovillages.
 The conference gathered 400 participants, which was much more than expected !
 This event was an epochal for many participants who began to work on sustainability after that, especially municipalities and villages – that would become ecomunicipalities and ecovillages.

 1990 : Creation of Esam

 Torbjörn Lahti established Esam short before the conference in Orsa, quickly joined by Gunnar Brundin.
 The main business of the consulting company at first was the launch of pilot ecomunicipalities and environmental education.
 It played an active role in sustainable development in Sweden, often pre-empting public actors.
+The company then shifted to environmental management systems for the business sector.
 Today, the company gathers 19 consultants specialized in different aspects of sustainable development and has become a solid business.

 1995 : Creation of SEKOM

 In May 1995, the Swedish municipalities that had converted themselves into eco-municipalities since 1990 finally gathered in one and unique network : the National Association of Swedish Ecomunicipalities – also called Sekom for Sveriges Ekokommuner.
 Thus, they became independent from any government agency or other organization, and strengthened the concept of Eco-municipality as well as their collaboration toward sustainability.
 Today, 107 ecomunicipalities are part of this network.

 1997 : The First Sustainable Sweden Tour